 6. Opt for modern materials – and greenery

 'Go green when going for an industrial aesthetic,' says Alice Kohler.
-'Plants and foliage add color without varying from the clean aesthetic of a white or grey bathroom.
+'Plants and foliage add color without varying from the clean aesthetic of gray or white bathrooms.
 They’re also a great way of adding depth.
-Silvery succulents bring grey tones to life, and rich teal walls pair well with glossy dark leaves.'
+Silvery succulents bring gray tones to life, and rich teal walls pair well with glossy dark leaves.'

 7. Try using wallpaper in the bathroom

 If you want to paper behind a bath or basin, cover it with a glass or Perspex backsplash.
-When it comes to the latest designs, Vallis recommends using wallpaper to celebrate the trend for maximalist botanicals, for great impact,' she says.
+When it comes to the latest designs, Vallis recommends looking at wallpaper ideas that celebrate the trend of maximalist botanicals, for great impact.